Alpine-DAV/ascent/src/docs/sphinx/Actions/Add_Plot.rst

 - ``nearplane`` 1 value that specifies the distance to the near plane of the camera
 - ``farplane`` 1 value that specifies the distance to the far plane of the camera

-Strawman always creates default parameters camera based on the spatial extents of the data set, and all or a few of the camera parameters can be modified.
+Alpine always creates default parameters camera based on the spatial extents of the data set, and all or a few of the camera parameters can be modified.
 Like all the other action parameters, each can be specified in the actions json file or can be specified programmatically:

 .. code-block:: json